 Dr Laura Ritchie

-Professor of Learning and Teaching, National Teaching Fellow Coordinator of Instrumental/ Vocal Teaching and MA Performance
+Professor of Learning and Teaching, National Teaching Fellow Coordinator of Instrumental/ Vocal Teaching and MA Programmes

 Dr Laura Ritchie is Professor of Learning and Teaching at the University of Chichester, UK.
 She is vibrant in her teaching, research, music-making, and in life; she embodies a ‘yes’ attitude.
 Her enthusiasm is contagious and inspires people to realize their goals through positive achievement and reach beyond their dreams.